Mike Toglia Player Props: Rockies vs. Brewers

-After going 0-for-4 in his last game, Mike Toglia and the Colorado Rockies face the Milwaukee Brewers (who will start Freddy Peralta) at 8:10 PM ET on Monday.
+After hitting .167 with a home run, a walk and three RBI in his past 10 games, Mike Toglia and the Colorado Rockies face the Milwaukee Brewers (who will start Wade Miley) at 8:10 PM ET on Tuesday.

-He had a hitless showing in his previous game (0-for-4) against the Cardinals.

 Mike Toglia Game Info & Props vs. the Brewers